MicrosoftDocs/Advertising-docs/Advertising/bingads-13/bulk-service/campaign.md

 The campaign type determines whether the campaign is a Microsoft Shopping campaign, Dynamic Search Ads campaign, or Search campaign.
 Possible values include *Audience*, *DynamicSearchAds*, *Shopping*, and *Search*.

 > [!IMPORTANT]
-> Beginning early Q2 calendar year 2021, Bing Ads API clients will not be allowed to add new campaigns with the [campaign type](#campaigntype) set to "DynamicSearchAds".
-You can still edit and read dynamic search ads campaigns.
+> Starting in May 2021, Bing Ads API clients will not be allowed to add new campaigns with the [campaign type](#campaigntype) set to "DynamicSearchAds".
+At this point you can still edit and read dynamic search ads campaigns.
 >
 > Shortly after the dynamic search ads campaign creation calls began to fail, the campaign type for all dynamic search ads campaigns will be updated from "DynamicSearchAds" to "Search."
 Both "SearchDynamic" and "SearchStandard" ad groups will be allowed for these campaigns as described in the [mixed campaigns](../guides/mixed-campaigns.md) guide.
 We anticipate that it could take a couple of weeks to convert dynamic search ads campaigns to search campaigns across all accounts.
->
-> We will announce more specific dates closer to Q2.

 **Add:** Optional.
 If not specified, then default value of *Search* is used.
 If the campaign type is *Shopping* then you must also include the [Country Code](#countrycode), [Priority](#priority), and [Store Id](#storeid) fields.
 If the campaign type is *DynamicSearchAds* then you must also include the [Domain Language](#domainlanguage) and [Website](#website) fields.
 **Update:** Read-only